 Collaboration between the research teams of EIGSI La Rochelle Engineering School and our Group has strengthened over the past several years.

 In the field of tourism, Excelia maintains an active partnership with ESTHUA at the University of Angers.

 The Group is a Board Member of the two national academic associations on Sustainable Development and CSR: ADERSE and RIODD.

 On an international level

-To offer our students the opportunity to carry out part of their academic studies abroad, Excelia has established more than one hundred exchange partnerships, some of which contain a research clause.
+Excelia has more than a hundred exchange partnerships, some of which contain a research clause.
 The desire to develop our research in certain privileged fields, notably tourism and social responsibility, has led us to continually encourage this potential.

 The Group regularly organises and hosts national and international conferences in collaboration with its various partners.